apify/apify-cli/docs/reference.md

 ## `apify actor`

-Commands are designed to be used in actor runs.
+Commands are designed to be used in Actor runs.
 All commands are in PoC state, do not use in production environments.

 ```
 USAGE